mcgradleconventions/.github/profile/README.md

 - `forge`
 - `common`

-Multi-loader modding tooling should provide this value on `apiElements` and `runtimeElements` or equivalents and should consume it on `compileClasspath` and `runtimeClasspath` or equivalents.
+Multi-loader modding tooling should provide this value on `apiElements`, `runtimeElements`, and other loader-specific outgoing variants and should consume it on `compileClasspath` and `runtimeClasspath` or equivalents.